HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Emergent BioSolutions (EBS) Investors with $100k+ Losses to Contact its Attorneys Now, Securities Fraud Case Pending, Firm Investigating CEO's Insider Sales

-SAN FRANCISCO, April 26, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges Emergent BioSolutions Inc. (: EBS) investors with $100k or more losses to submit your losses now.
+SAN FRANCISCO, April 27, 2021 /PRNewswire/ --Hagens Berman urges Emergent BioSolutions Inc. (NYSE: EBS)investors with $100k or more losses to submit your losses now.

 Class Period: July 6, 2020 - Mar.
 31, 2021